jjennings18/PWP/README.md

 ### Edits &amp; Suggestions
 - HTML is indented incorrectly.
 Be careful about this, and be sure to indent child elements correctly going forward.
 - line 1 in your .gitinore should be `.DS_Store` (the dot is missing)

+## Milestone 2alpha feedback
+Your desktop wireframe looks simple and well broken up, which is great.
+Your mobile wireframe looks great as well, however, when you put two columns next to each other on a mobile device it usually doesn't end well.
+For the purposes of PWP I advise you to put your skills and talents in a separate row, which will fall above your contact form.
+Speaking of contact form, it seems as though you're putting text in your contact info section, when in reality it's going to be a form with input fields that people will fill out and send to you via e-mail.
+I just wanted to point that out, in case there's any confusion.

+According to [W3 Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbootcamp-coders.cnm.edu%2F~jjennings18%2Fpwp%2Fpublic_html%2Fdocumentation%2Fmilestone-2.php%2Fmilestone2.php) you're missing alt attributes on both of your images.
+It's advised to always include alt attributes on all images, as it helps for semantic purposes as well as with search engines.

+Your directory structure needs a little love.
+When it comes time to begin coding your actual PWP you're going to have to separate your files depending on the type, such as CSS, JavaScript, PHP and Images.
+While your images are fine being in the same directory as your milestone2a.php, we prefer the images to be in a subdirectory titled `images`.
+Directory structure is a huge deal when working on projects.
+As projects get larger in scope it becomes increasingly important to separate files logically in order to find them quicker in the future.

+Overall it seems as though you've put a lot of thought into the flow of your site, and the end users you'll be trying to attract.
+Both of which will be tremendously important when it comes time to create and style your PWP.
+Aside from the suggestions above you've done a great job, and are passing with a [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You're free to begin working your PWP!